top of page

 My approach is to offer a safe and confidential space in which people may feel able to explore thoughts and feelings through the art materials and - hopefully - engender trust in the therapeutic relationship.

-My art therapy training was psychodynamic, and I try to combine this with a person-centred and non-judgmental way of working.
+My art therapy training was psychodynamic, and I try to combine psychodynamic therapy with a person-centred and non-judgmental way of working.
 I have worked as an art therapist facilitating groups within a domestic violence refuge, homeless hostel and community settings with people described as having complex needs.
 My experience of working with people experiencing HIV, homelessness and/or substance abuse has shown me that trust in others, particularly professionals, may not always be available, and this may often be due to attachment issues resulting from a traumatic and painful history and/or adverse childhood experience and/or fear of stigma.
 In art therapy sessions, there is no obligation to talk, and at these quiet times, there is often a feeling of witnessing in the space.

 Art therapist Malcolm Learmonth speaks about the value of ‘witnessing within’.
 This may be referred to as the triangular relationship of patient, art object and therapist: